Morgan Messner: Racing Louisville (W League)

-San Diego Wave FC
+San Diego Wave

 Messner was a non-roster invitee on San Diego Wave FC's 2024 preseason roster, which was announced in January 2024.
-On March 13, 2024, she signed a one-year contract contract with the Wave.
+On March 13, 2024, she signed a one-year contract with the Wave.
 After backup goalkeeper Hillary Beall suffered a foot injury, Messner was able to make her professional debut on July 26, 2024, in an NWSL x Liga MX Femenil Summer Cup defeat against Club América.
 She also started the Wave's next Summer Cup match, an away game against Angel City FC.
 After earning her first professional shutout in the 0–0 draw, Messner stood in goal for the ensuing penalty shootout.
 She conceded all five of Angel City's spot-kicks as the Wave lost the shootout 5–3.
 At the end of the season, Messner was out of contract with the Wave.
-The club later announced that she would not be returning to San Diego and would instead be exploring opportunities as a free agent.

-Portland Thorns FC
+Portland Thorns

 In January 2025, Messner joined Portland Thorns FC as a non-roster invitee.
 It marked the third year in a row that she started off NWSL preseason as a trialist.
 She signed a one-year contract with Portland on March 4, 2025.
 During the game for third place at the 2024–25 CONCACAF W Champions Cup, she made her Thorns debut and kept a clean sheet in the 3–0 victory.
 On June 16, she extended her contract with the Thorns, keeping her in Portland through 2026.

+With the absences of Mackenzie Arnold and Bella Bixby due to international duty and injury respectively, Messner made her NWSL regular-season debut with the start and clean sheet in a season-opening 1–0 win against the Washington Spirit on March 13, 2026.
+She played in the first three games of the season, keeping two clean sheets and earning one NWSL Save of the Week honor, until Arnold returned from Australia.
+On May 6, 2026, the Thorns signed Messner to a two-year extension through 2028.